AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 SimpleWindowsHardening ver.
 2.1.1.1 can enable SRP on Windows 11, and SRP can also work with enabled Smart App Control (SAC).

-Windows built-in SRP is incompatible with Child Account activated on Windows 10+ via Microsoft Family Safety.
+Windows built-in SRP is incompatible with the Child Account activated on Windows 10+ via Microsoft Family Safety.
 Child Account adds some
 AppLocker rules (via MDM), so SRP cannot work.
-Unfortunately, after removing Child Account, the AppLocker Policy files are not removed
+Unfortunately, after removing the Child Account, the AppLocker Policy files are not removed
 (unpleasant bug)!
 These policy files have to be removed manually to recover the SRP functionality.

 SimpleWindowsHardening settings are not compatible with SRP introduced via Group Policies Object (GPO) available in Windows Pro, Education, and Enterprise editions.
 The GPO refresh feature will overwrite the SimpleWindowsHardening settings.
 So, before installing
 SimpleWindowsHardening, SRP has to be removed from GPO.

-SimpleWindowsHardening will also conflict with any software which uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin, Ultra Virus Killer).
+SimpleWindowsHardening will also conflict with any software that uses SRP, but such applications are rare (CryptoPrevent, SBGuard, AskAdmin, Ultra Virus Killer).
 Before installing SimpleWindowsHardening it will be necessary to uninstall the conflicting application.

 SWH uses Windows built-in features.
 Some of them can be removed or added by Microsoft in future major Windows upgrades.
 Please use